emariii/repo/README.md

 The program uses the Mediapipe library to detect hand landmarks from the video captured by the webcam.
 The `controller.py` file contains the logic for mapping the hand landmarks to specific mouse cursor actions, such as movement and clicking.

 # Limitations
 The program currently only supports controlling a single mouse cursor, and it may not work well in low-light conditions.
+It also doesn't support handling gestures of more than one hand, however this is easy to overcome, may be in comming commits of this project.

 # License
 This project is licensed under the MIT License.
 Feel free to use, modify and distribute the code as you see fit.